peutes/cache-fetcher/README.md

 For example, The first time, You can set the data to Redis while getting the response of the function.
 The second time, If cached, You can get from Redis.

-### ✅  This client is auto generation key from elements.
+### ✅  This client is auto generation cache key from elements.

-you don't have to think about making a key logic.
+you don't have to think about making a cache key logic.
 Key's generation logic can be hidden from the main logic.

 ### ✅  Simple cache control